 How we are funded

-The FSCS is funded by levies on PRA and FCA authorised firms.
-The FSCS's costs are made up of compensation costs and management expenses.
+FSCS is funded by levies on firms authorised by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+FSCS's costs are made up of compensation costs and management expenses.

-The FSCS’s current funding model, applicable from 1 April 2019, was consulted on in the FCA’s consultation papers CP17/36 and CP18/11.
+FSCS’s current funding model, applicable from 1 April 2019, was consulted on in the FCA’s consultation papers CP17/36 (PDF 3.25MB) and CP18/11 (PDF 1.30MB).
 For funding compensation costs, the FSCS levy is split into eight funding classes:

 - Debt management.